Shixy403/team-tarnished-demo/README.md

 Assets, libraries, and frameworks provided by DigiPen are excluded for copyright reasons.

 ## Controls
--Hold mouse button to charge melee attaack.
+- Hold mouse button to charge melee attaack.
--Q to quit at any time during level play.
+- Q to quit at any time during level play.
--X to toggle time stop during play, 1 uses per 12 seconds.
+- X to toggle time stop during play, 1 uses per 12 seconds.